Resparing/vkdt/DOCUMENTATION/Debug.md

 ### Introduction

 The VKDT Debug is a abstraction over the Vulkan Debug Utils Messenger EXT, it is found in the `vkdt/debug.h` header file.
 All debugging methods are printed with `std::cout`, all runtime errors are thrown with `throw std::runtime_error()`.
-These errors can be caught and debugged with a try-catch with a `const std::exception&`.
+These errors can be caught and debugged with a try-catch and `const std::exception&`.

 <br>